antarctica/lantern/docs/command-reference.md

 ### `auth sign-in`

-Set user access token to use application.
+Set user account information to use application.

 Running this command will return a code you will need to enter into a Microsoft website.
 This code is random and will change each time you sign-in.
-It's used to help identify the application you are trying to sign into.
+It's used to help identify the application you are trying to sign in to.
 The application will wait until you tell it you've signed in.

 When you enter the code into the website, you may be asked to sign in.
-If you do, use your BAS/NERC account (the same you use for accessing your email or Office 365).
+If you are, use your BAS/NERC account (the same you use for accessing your email or Office 365).

 **Note:** The first time you use this application, you will be asked whether you want to allow the 'SCAR ADD Metadata